Tarabalo

-Tarabalo is famous for a cluster of hot springs dotted over an area of 8 acres.
+Tarabalo is known for a cluster of hot springs dotted over an area of 8 acres.
 Tarabalo is located in Nayagarh district of Odisha.
 Sulphur water of the springs having certain medicinal properties is believed to be useful for a long time treatment of skin diseases and also related to religious rituals.

-Besides the clusters of hot sulfur springs, Tarabalo is well known for the scenic beauty of the region.
-The panoramic views and the greenery of the nature around makes Tarabalo an interesting picnic spot.
-At present, Tarabalo is a small settlement surrounded by vast agricultural tracts.
+Besides the clusters of hot sulfur springs, Tarabalo is also known for its scenery makes it a picnic spot.

-It is located at a distance of 75 Kilometers from the capital city of Bhubaneshwar.
+Tarabalo is a small settlement surrounded by large agricultural tracts.
+It is located 75 kilometers from Odisha's capital city of Bhubaneshwar.